The 45 Best Historical Romance Novels That Will Steal Your Heart

 By Philippa Carr

 This book centers around Clarissa Field, a woman who falls in love with a Jacobite rebel in Georgian England.
-When her beau is caught and exiled, Clarissa is married off to another man and finds herself in a terrible love triangle.
-This sweeping story spans decades of Clarissa’s life and provides some twists along the way.
+When her beau is caught and exiled, Clarissa is forced to marry another man and finds herself embroiled in a terrible love triangle.
+This sweeping story spans decades of Clarissa’s life, providing some twists along the way.

 the innocent and the outlaw, one of the best historical romance novels